 Over to the detailed recipe.

-- 1 big bowl mixed veggies, I used carrot, green beans, eggplant, and potatoes.
-All cut in 1 inch pieces.
+- 1 big bowl of mixed veggies, (I used carrot, green beans, eggplant, and potatoes, all cut in 1-inch pieces.)

 - 1 cup tomatoes, cubed